raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

-**Tip:** It's ok to change your mind, but always be clear about what you are aiming for.
+**Tip:** It's ok to change your mind, but always be clear about what you want to make.

 --- task ---
 What is your next step?
 It might be to add more code to your sprite.
 It might be to add code to another sprite.
 It might be to record a sound or create a new costume in the Paint editor.